hipstersmoothie/sketchmine/README.md

 ## Testing

-For us, tests are very important to ensure a good coding quality.
-Therefore we choose [jest](https://github.com/facebook/jest) as our testing library.
-In case that it comes with a mocking library built in.
-To get confident with the testing syntax visit the Jest Documentation.
-Jest follows the Jasmine convention.
+Because testing is so important and ensures good quality code, we at Dynatrace use [jest](https://github.com/facebook/jest) as our testing library.
+Jest ships with a built-in mocking library.
+To gain confidence with the testing syntax, see the [Jest documentation](https://jestjs.io/docs/en/jest-platform).
+Jest follows the Jasmine convention. <!-- CT: I've inserted a link to Jest documentation, but I suspect you can find a better page to link to -->

-The files have to contain the pattern `**/*.test.ts`, for unit tests and for end 2 end testing `**/*.e2e.ts`.
+The files must contain the pattern `**/*.test.ts` for unit tests and, for end-to-end testing, `**/*.e2e.ts`.
 All tests should stay in the `tests` folder.
-Even though it is possible to place tests in the `src` folder if there is a good reason.
+Even though it's possible to place tests in the `src` folder if there's good reason.

-To execute the tests run `yarn test`.
-That will run the jest test and provides you with a coverage for the package.
+To execute the tests, run `yarn test`.
+This will run the jest test and provide you with coverage for the package.

-**Important!**
+**Important**

 All tests should be wrapped in a describe with the prefix of the package: `[sketch-builder] › ...` like the following example: